VinayIN/pyETA-toolbox/paper/paper.md

 # Statement of Need

-Modern eye tracking research requires sophisticated tools that can reliably detect fixations, saccades, and other eye movement metrics in real-time.
-While proprietary solutions exist, they often lack flexibility, transparency, or affordability for many research contexts.
-The pyETA toolbox addresses these limitations by providing an open-source alternative with advanced processing capabilities.
+Modern eye tracking research requires mostly proprietary tools that can reliably detect fixations, saccades, and other eye movement metrics in real-time.
+These proprietary solutions exist, one being `tobii Pro Lab`[@tobii] and there's an opensource implementation by `PsychoPy`, still they often lack flexibility, transparency, or easy installation for many research contexts.
+The pyETA toolbox addresses these limitations by providing an open-source alternative with advanced processing capabilities in different modes through CLI and GUI options.

 Several gaps in existing solutions motivated the development of pyETA: